ChrisWoodlief/reactDrawingApp/README.md

 Next.js was chosen as a framework because of how it allows a fullstack application to be created with a single toolset.
 Next.js is popular and has lots of support online along with tools built for it (such as Next-Auth which I used for authentication).
 Next.js also has lots of rendering options such as passing props generated on the backend directly to the frontend components which I think makes the code cleaner. create-next-app was used to bootstrap the project.

 ### Postgres and Prisma (ORM)
-A relational database seemed to make sense for database a lot of data has relations (Such as a User having Drawings and Drawings having Strokes).
+A relational database seemed to make sense here since a lot of data has relations (Such as a User having Drawings and Drawings having Strokes).
 Prisma is a popular ORM well known for working great with Next.js.
+NoSql would not be a bad fit either though (such a MongoDB) since many of relations are not very complex.

 ### Bootstrap / React-bootstrap
 Bootstrap was chosen as a design library.
 Bootstrap is well known and has great features to make responsive website design easy.
 The Material-UI React UI library was also considered and could have accomplished the job as well.